-This story is shared by the Trust with kind permission from Maureen Davies (née Pudner), who narrated it to her daughter, Sarah Davies.
+This story and photos is shared by the Trust with kind permission from Maureen Davies (née Pudner), who narrated it to her daughter, Sarah Davies.

 Frank was born in Blackburn, Lancashire and was an only child.
 He attended Blackburn Grammar School (I think with a scholarship) and then went to work in a bank where I believe he passed all of his banking exams before joining the army.

 I was working in Blackburn Post Office and had been transferred to clerical duties to cover for the men who had been called up to the Forces.

 One day the Head Typist asked me if I would meet her nephew as he was coming home on leave and didn’t have anyone to go out with.
 I was happy to agree, she brought him down to meet me and we went out that evening for a walk.
 While he was home we saw each other as much as we could.
 The day before his leave was over he called for me at my home.
 We went for a walk together, had a hug and a ‘goodbye’ kiss, then he walked me home.
 He returned to his unit the following day by train.

 My friend Edna worked as a telephone operator at the Post Office and, although it was strictly forbidden, she knew the telephone number of the Officers Mess where Frank was stationed and used to put me through to him two or three times every week so that we could speak together.
 This continued for a month or so and we talked of getting married when he returned.